 Thinking about not only what we eat, but about how much and when

 It's also important to think about how big our snacks are and when we have them.
-If we allow ourselves and our kids to snack throughout the day, we’ll never truly know when we’re hungry, which is really important for maintaining a healthy weight.
+If we allow ourselves and our kids to snack throughout the day, we’ll never truly know when we’re hungry, which can be really important for maintaining a healthy weight.
 Try to think about this when you’re packing your kid’s school bag or lunchbox for the day – playtime or after-lunch snacks shouldn’t be so filling or plentiful that they’re not hungry for their next meal.
+So it's a good idea to stick to fruit and/or vegetable sticks.

 If you have three balanced meals, you shouldn’t need to snack.
 If hunger strikes and you really can’t wait till your next meal, here are some healthy snack options: